 According to the age of our healthy subjects, we evaluated the correlations between the levels in the Trx1/RTrx1/sCD30 and Treg/Th1/Th17 cytokines with the following age ranges: Less than 46 years old (< 46), more than 65 years old (> 65) and more than 83 years old (> 83).

 Our results show that, by comparing the < 46 and > 65 age groups (Figure 7C), the most significant correlation in the youngest group is with the homeostasis of the redox response.
 The “< 46” vector is close to the RTrx1 and Trx1 vectors.
-On the other hand when we analyzed the “> 65” group we found a different situation with a more relevant homeostasis of the immune response.
+On the other hand, when we analyzed the “> 65” group we found a different situation with a more relevant homeostasis of the immune response.
 In Figure 7C, the “> 65” vector is close to the immune vectors.

 When the “> 83” age group was included in the network evaluation, we observed that the vector of this group was not placed near the “> 65” group, as expected, but it was close to the “< 46” vector.
 This shows a strong positive correlation to the redox system homeostasis.
-These results reveal that the possibility of living a long and healthy life is primarily determined by the homeostasis of the system redox regulation, in particular of sCD30, Trx1 and RTrx1.
+These results reveal that the possibility of living a long and healthy life is primarily determined by the homeostasis of system redox regulation, in particular of sCD30, Trx1 and RTrx1.
 This is also true when there is an increased level in IL6.
 The “> 83” and “< 46” vectors are closely related to each other and to the RTrx1, Trx1, sCD30 and IL6 vectors (Figure 7D).

 DISCUSSION

 Research on different pathological conditions show a very heterogeneous and confused representation of how the interaction between redox and immune systems orchestrate inflammatory diseases[29].
-However, it appears that a correct redox balance is required for maintain an immune condition that prevents the progress of immune-mediated inﬂammatory diseases[29].
-Modifications in the physiological pathways regulating the redox and immunological systems have been identified in a variety of types of tumors such as CRC, non-small cell lung carcinoma, and breast cancer.
-The possible use of Trx1 and CD30 as tumor targets and biomarkers has been broadly described in literature.
-In our previous work[3], we showed that serum level values of Trx1 or of sCD30 were elevated in several human primary cancers, including colorectal[1] and were generally related to tumor aggressiveness and inhibition of the immunological system.
-In addition, Schwertassek et al[8] demonstrated that the serum levels of sCD30 mirror Trx1 levels in physiological networks: as Trx1 levels increase in infections, allergies, autoimmune events, and cancer, so do sCD30 levels; likewise Trx1 levels modulate CD30 receptor immunological functions during the immune response as do sCD30 levels.
-With the aim of clarifying whether it was more effective to use Trx1 and CD30 in combination, as dual target, we have carried out this study.
+However, it appears that a correct redox balance is required to maintain an immune condition that prevents the progress of immune-mediated inﬂammatory diseases[29].
+Modifications of the physiological pathways regulating redox and immunological systems have been identified in a variety of types of tumors such as CRC, non-small cell lung carcinoma and breast cancer.
+The possible use of Trx1 and CD30 as tumor targets and biomarkers has been broadly described in the literature.
+In our previous work[3], we showed that serum level values of Trx1 or of sCD30 were elevated in several human primary cancers, including colorectal[1], and were generally related to tumor aggressiveness and inhibition of the immunological system.
+In addition, Schwertassek et al[8] demonstrated that the serum levels of sCD30 mirror Trx1 levels in physiological networks: as Trx1 levels increase in infections, allergies, autoimmune events and cancer, so do sCD30 levels; likewise Trx1 levels modulate CD30 receptor immunological functions during the immune response as do sCD30 levels.
+With the aim of clarifying whether it was more effective to use Trx1 and CD30 in combination, as a dual target, we have carried out this study.